 What these – and so many approaches I get and sponsors get – have in common is an alarming degree of nonchalance, unprofessionalism, and a total lack of understanding of how difficult and competitive seeking sponsorship is.
 I’m busy.
 Brand managers are busy.
 Everyone in this industry is busy.
 Nobody is going to give you time, advice, or especially money, if that’s the best you’re prepared to do.

-Here’s the thing, you are trying to elicit serious money from corporate marketing budgets – they expect you to be professional and they expect you to be prepared.
+Here’s the thing, you are trying to elicit serious money from corporate marketing budgets.
+They expect you to be professional and they expect you to be prepared.
 If you treat this process nonchalantly, there is no way you’ll be successful.
 This isn’t free money and it isn’t easy.
-You’re not only competing with other sponsorship seekers for a sponsor’s investment, you’re competing for their time.
+You’re not only competing with other rightsholders for a sponsor’s investment, you’re competing for their time.
 And because sponsorship is incredibly integrated across a number of business units, the person you reach out to will have to sell any good opportunity in to those business units.
 They won’t put their reputations on the line for an organisation that appears patently amateurish.
 Not a chance.

 So, what do you need before you can even start the sponsorship seeking process?

-If you don’t know where or when your event or program is taking place, you can’t sell sponsorship for it.
+If you don’t know where or when your event or other property is either taking place or launching, you can’t sell sponsorship for it.
 You simply aren’t far enough along the planning process for any sponsor to take you seriously.

 Sponsors need time to consider the opportunity, sell it internally, make a decision, plan leverage, and implement that leverage – all before you launch whatever it is you’re doing.
 Because it’s leverage that turns the opportunity you’re selling into the result they need, if you don’t give them ample lead-time, you’re asking for money with no chance for them to get a result.
 How much time?
 At least several months and up to a year or more.